YouGov is a survey site, where you can get paid to share your opinions.

-The site is quite easy to navigate compared to some other paid survey sites.
-However, as you receive an email whenever there is a new survey, you actually do not have to navigate on the site itself very much.
+The site is quite easy to use compared to some other paid survey sites.
+However, as you receive an email whenever there is a new survey, you actually do not have to log in to the site itself very often.

 Option 2 – See the results of surveys:

 YouGov offers the chance to actually see what your answers in the surveys are used for.
 Around once a month, they send out a newsletter, where they link to some of the national and international stories where their survey results have been quoted.

 It can be quite interesting to see how a survey you have participated in has been quoted and what the result is.
 This is the only survey site I have found, where you actually get the chance to see the results of the surveys you participate in.

 You can also find this info on the website, if you do not want to receive the newsletter.